San Jose State vs. Utah State NCAA Football Odds, Plays and Insights | November 13, 2021

 Utah State Stats and Trends

-- In Utah State's nine games this season, it has six wins against the spread.

-- This year, the Aggies have two against the spread wins in four games as an underdog of 4.5 points or more.
+- This year, the Aggies have two ATS wins in four games as an underdog of 4.5 points or more.

-- Utah State's games this year have hit the over on three of nine set point totals (33.3%).
+- Utah State's games this year have eclipsed the over/under three times in nine opportunities (33.3%).

 - The Aggies have turned the ball over 14 times this season, five more turnovers than the Spartans have forced (9).